chrisfromthepast/motorLoadTest/README.md

 # motorLoadTest
 RS485 to pdf data generation tool
-The goal of this project is to generate reports from data collected from RS485 modes devices
+The goal of this project is to generate reports from data collected from RS485 modbus devices

 Modbus calibration:

 Wave share RS485 to ETH is the server , it should pass the rs485 straight through.
 I was able to get data from the alpha20 to some of the modbus test programs available for windows, usually with a 30 day trial.
-TCP to RTU modbus server is at 10.10.100.254 port 502 I have not been able to get a class c address to work across our network, so this currently assumes you are directly connected vis ethernet
+TCP to RTU modbus server is at 10.10.100.254 port 502 I have not been able to get a class c address to work across our network, so this currently assumes you are directly connected to a computer via ethernet

 alpha20A+ rules: